To download a printable pdf version, please click here.

 - Beumer III J, Marunick MT, Garrett N, Rohner D, Reinstema H, Abemayor E, et al. Rehabilitation of Maxillary Defects.
 In: Beumer III J, Marunick MT, Salvatore J, eds.
 Maxillofacial Rehabilitation: Prosthodontic and Surgical Management of Cancer-Related, Acquired, and Congenital Defects of the Head and Neck.
 3rd Chicago: Quintessence, 2011:155-212.

-All individuals who have substantially contributed in the study but are not eligible to be authors should be acknowledged in this section.
+All individuals who have substantially contributed to the study but are not eligible to be authors should be acknowledged in this section.
 All sources of funding must be declared in the acknowledgements.
 Grants or any other financial support should be mentioned by citing the name of the supporting organization and grant number.